Dinghy Racing at Hedgecourt Lake

 Saturday Series

-On afternoons following Adult Saturday Club there are two races: Wakefield and the once per month series.
-Wakefield is not open to series winning helms.
-The once per month series is open to all comers.
+On afternoons following Adult Saturday Club there are two races: Beginners and the Once Per Month series.
+Beginners is not open to series winning helms.
+The Once Per Month series is open to all comers.
 There is sufficient time between the two races to come ashore.

 Wednesday Evenings